hermann-p/pragmatic-fp-ts/README.md

 - written in TS from the beginning with emphasis on inferring types over just being `any`
-- a very small set of functions is not implemented (at the time of writing, merge, pipe and compose are the most noteworthy)
+- a very small set of functions is not implemented (at the time of writing, flavours of `merge` and `compose` are the most noteworthy, although a `pipe` function exists)
 - very little function names differ
 - `innerJoin` behaves more like one would expect from an inner database join
 - return types look much cleaner and are arguably more readable by avoiding constructs like `Curry4<Map<Filter<...` and being more like `<A,B>(value: A) => B[]`
+- no support for fantasy-land objects

 # Plans for the future

 - auto-infer even more types (although it's already quite good)
 - add Futures
-- improve typing once TS implements variadic types
+- improve typing even more once TS implements variadic types
 - implement some more helpful functions found e.g. in lodash or Clojure